testshadab/cypress-mocha-automation-2025/README.md

 ├── package.json                   # Project dependencies and npm scripts.
 ├── package-lock.json              # Auto-generated file to lock dependency versions.

+## In simple terms:
+tests/: Where your test scenarios live.

+actions/: Where your test steps (like login steps) are written using page objects.

+pages/: Where you define all the UI elements (selectors/locators).

+fixtures/: Where test data and environment-based credentials are stored.

+support/: Where custom commands and pre-test setup live.

+cypress.config.js: Tells Cypress how to behave (config, baseUrl, etc.).

 ## 🔧 Setup Instructions